 The Significance of the Test

-So then what was the significance of God testing Abraham to offer Isaac as a burnt offering?
+So then, what was the significance of God testing Abraham to offer Isaac as a burnt offering?
 There are some who suggest that since the future does not yet exist, God cannot know it.
 And if that is the case, then the test was to affirm to God that Abraham was indeed who God thought he would become.
 But that seems contrary to the bulk of the Scripture that indicates God knows the future.
-And it seems contrary to God’s earlier assurances to Abraham concerning descendents, land, and blessing.
+And it seems contrary to God’s earlier assurances to Abraham concerning descendants, land, and blessing.
 Also, it would provide no assurance to God that Abraham would not later fall.

 Who Was the Test For?